-Cervical Screening Awareness Myth Busters with Philip Toozs-Hobson, Consultant Gynaecologis | News
+Cervical Screening Myth Busters with Philip Toozs-Hobson, Consultant Gynaecologist | News

-For Cervical Cancer Awareness Week, we caught up with Dr Philip Toozs-Hobson, Consultant Gynaecologist at our Women’s Hospital to address some of the myths around having your cervical screening smear, to assess female sexual health.
+We caught up with Dr Philip Toozs-Hobson, Consultant Gynaecologist at our Women’s Hospital to address some of the myths around having your cervical screening smear, to assess female sexual health.

-A new survey has revealed that one in three women don’t get their smear test due to embarrassment (42 per cent of women), with almost two thirds in the South East (62 per cent) sharing that they were nervous when they did attend their appointment.
+A new survey has revealed that one in three women don’t get their smear test due to embarrassment (42 per cent of women), with almost two-thirds in the South East (62 per cent) sharing that they were nervous when they did attend their appointment.

-If you are still nervous about attending your appointment, read our top five myth busters below to learn more about cervical smears and the detection of cervical cancer.
+If you are still nervous about attending your appointment, read our top five myth-busters below to learn more about cervical smears and the detection of cervical cancer.

 Myth #1 – Cervical screening is painful.

-Dr Tooz-Hobson said: “No, they shouldn’t be, however there are a number of factors which affect this from the experience of the person taking the smear to your ability to allow the pelvic floor to relax so that the speculum (the device used to help visualise the cervix) to be placed easily.
+Dr Tooz-Hobson said: “No, they shouldn’t be, however, there are several factors which affect this from the experience of the person taking the smear to your ability to allow the pelvic floor to relax so that the speculum (the device used to help visualise the cervix) to be placed easily.
+If the muscles of the pelvic floor contract, then the insertion of a speculum becomes more uncomfortable.
+If it is tricky to visualise the cervix, there are several tricks such as getting you to sit on your hands to tilt the pelvis or examining you on your side.”

 To reduce tension, you can remember that GPs and gynaecologists have carried out many screenings and you will not be under scrutiny during your test.
 Despite this being an intrusive screening, you can be assured that you are in a safe and judgement-free environment – you can even bring a chaperone or request a second person in the room to ensure that you are comfortable during the procedure.